Inference on the intraday spot volatility from high-frequency order prices with irregular microstructure noise

 It preserves the concept of an underlying efficient, semimartingale log-price which determines long-run price dynamics and an additive, exogenous noise which models market-specific microstructure frictions.
 Its key idea is that ask order prices should (in most cases) lie above the unobservable efficient price and bid prices below the efficient price.
 This leads to observation errors which are irregular in the sense of having non-zero expectation and a distribution with a lower- or upper-bounded support.
 Considering without loss of generality a model for (best) ask order prices, we obtain lower-bounded observation errors and use local minima for the estimation.
 Modelling (best) bid prices instead would yield a model with upper-bounded observation errors and local maxima could be used for an analogous estimation.
 Both can be combined in practice.
-Inference on the spot volatility is one of the most important topics in the financial literature, see, for instance, \cite{mancinispot} and the references therein.
-In this work, we address spot volatility estimation for the model from \cite{BJR}.